simenko/compcon/README.md

 # Why another Javascript configuration management library?

 There are plenty of config libs now.
 From simple tools for managing environment vars like dotenv to sophisticated libs like nconf or node-config.
-But no one was the perfect fit.
+But I was not completely happy with any of them.
 What should a perfect config management tool look like?
-- It should have first-class support for asynchronous loading of config values from remote sources like Hashicorp Vault
+- It should have first-class support for asynchronous loading of config values from remote sources like Hashicorp Vault.
-- It should be able to update configuration at runtime, without app restart
+- It should be able to update configuration at runtime, without app restart.
 - It should provide a flexible and explicit way of composing parts of configuration depending on the deploy environment.
-Three basic "development", "test", and "production" envs are not enough and are not compliant with 12 factor apps either.
-The real enterprise-level Node.js app may need separate configurations for local development, remote development server, local testing, testing during CI process, a couple of production-like remote environments (a staging server or sandboxes for integration with the other teams) and production itself.
+Three basic "development", "test", and "production" envs are not enough and are not compliant with 12 factor apps paradigm either.
+The real enterprise-level Node.js app may need separate configurations for local development, remote development server, local testing, testing during CI, a couple of production-like remote environments (a staging server or sandboxes for integration with the other teams) and production itself.

 ## Basic concepts
-The configuration consists of configuration *values* placed in a tree structure.
-Each value is asynchronously read from a source using a *reader*.
-There are a handful of readers out of the box - literal, env, arg, vault, and config readers.

-Config values are grouped into *layers*.
-Layers are purely logical entities - they do not depend on sources.
-Typical application has at least three layers:
+The configuration is composed of several *layers* which are stacked upon each other just like image layers in Photoshop or video layers in a compositing software - top layers "shadow" overlapping parts of lower layers.
+Physically each layer is a js, ts, json, or any other file describing some logical part of the configuration.Typical application has at least three layers:
 1. Base layer, where reside all values that do not depend on deployment environment.
 2. Deployment-specific layer (test, staging prod, dev etc.)
 3. Override layer - local machine-specific settings.
-It is recommended to not commit override layer to the application repo.
+It is recommended not to commit override layer to the application repo.

-## Configuration lifecycle

-Configuration loading always starts from the base layer and finishes with optional override layer.
-On each layer special COMPCON_NEXT_LAYER key is used to determine the next layer name.
-If it is undefined, or not changed after loading the layer, override layer loads and layer loading finishes.

-Layers loading process is lazy, usually only one value is actually read - the COMPCON_NEXT_LAYER key.

-To actually load all config values, method load() is called.

-After loading, the configuration is validated with Joi and is ready to use.
+Layers are loaded one by one and composed into a configuration *scenario*.
+Any non-trivial application requires the ability to dynamically load some configuration values and may have some values, dependent of other configuration values.
+It is achieved with the help of *readers*.
+Readers are async functions that read values after configuration scenario is loaded.
+During the compilation phase, all readers are called and replaced with the actual values in the configuration tree.
+Then the tree is frozen and ready to use.

+## Usage examples - from trivial to sophisticated
+TBD

-## API
+## Comparison with competitors

-To get a config value, call get('path.to.the.config.key').
-To load all config values again, call load().

-Config is an instance of EventEmitter, you can subscribe to onChange and onLoad events.

-There is also dump() method, which outputs internal representation of config with the full history of changes
+TBD

+##Internals and customization
+TBD